threefoldtech/jumpscale_lib/JumpscaleLib/clients/blockchain/tfchain/README.md

 ### Transfer names between 3Bot records

 Transferring names involves two 3Bots, meaning two different 3Bots have to sign, and thus an additional step is required.
-The method does not take into account that a wallet might own both 3Bots, and thus even in that scenario you will have to execute the second step manually.
+The exception is when the used wallet owns the key pairs of both 3Bot parties, in which case the transaction is committed immediately.
+In all other cases the Tx will have to be still signed by the other 3Bot.

 In case you own a name, and want to give it to another 3Bot, you'll need to use this feature, as to not risk that someone else registers the name